-(a) Represents certain revenues not from contracts with customers.
-These revenues are outside the scope of ASC 606 and are accounted for in accordance with other GAAP.
+- (a) Represents certain revenues not from contracts with customers.
+These revenues are outside the scope of ASC 606 and are accounted for in accordance with other GAAP. - (b) Includes the impact of the weather normalization adjustment rider, a five-year pilot program beginning on November 1, 2022 for PA Gas Utility.
+See Note 4 for additional information.